huhx0015/HXAudioPlayer/README.md

 - ANDROID API 9 - 11: HXGSESoundHandler class creates multiple instances of HXGSESoundEngine, based on the second parameter inputted for the initializeAudio method.
 This is to help minimize the SoundPool out of memory issue that is present in older versions of Android.
 As a suggestion to help minimize the issue, make sure that loaded sound effects are small in size and bitrate (recommended to be less than 100 KB and 64kbps or less).
 Please note that for devices running Android API 12 or greater, only a single instance of HXGSESoundEngine is used, as the 1 MB sound buffer limit issue is not present on newer versions of Android.

 - RELEASE: It is recommended not to call releaseAudio()/releaseMedia() in HXGSESoundHandler and HXGSEMusicEngine unless your application is about to be terminated.
 If releaseAudio()/releaseMedia() is called and sound or music functionality is needed after such calls have been made, a new instance of HXGSESoundHandler / HXGSEMusicEngine must be initialized before audio is able to function.

-- SCREEN ORIENTATION CHANGE: If your application makes use of screen orientation changes, it is important not to call the releaseAudio()/releaseMedia() methods in HXGSESoundHandler and HXGSEMusicEngine in onPause()/onStop()/onDestroy() states.
-It is highly suggested to make your activity to use the following property in the AndroidManifest.xml file and make use of the onConfigurationChanged() function. <android:configChanges="orientation|screenSize|keyboardHidden">

 ## License